DilanRamirez/flashcard-app/public/decks/aws-cloud-practitioner/AWS-Cloud-Practitioner.md

 ---

-# Chapter 29: “The Coffee Shop Security Camera”
+# Chapter 29: “The Coffee Shop Security Camera - AWS CloudTrail”

 ### Subtitle: Tracking and reviewing everything that happens in your AWS environment with AWS CloudTrail